Thursday, March 21, 2024

 General game so abundant and easily viewed.

-Provided one remains within the profile of the game viewing vehicle, the animals are not fazed and seemingly ignore the presence of the vehicle.
-From experience this is very different when one is on foot in the bushveld.
+Provided one remains within the profile of the game viewer, the animals are not fazed and seemingly ignore the presence of the vehicle.
+From experience, this is very different when one is on foot in the bushveld.
 The animals are seemingly comfortable and habituated to the close proximity of the vehicles, but quite the contrary with people walking.

 A Tawny Eagle